vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 as a result of that, is itself a positive incentive to engage in public production in the first place.
-But in my view of the world it would be even better if people can stay funded to continue doing great work on legibiility -- helping the whole world see more clearly.
+But in my view of the world it would be even better if people can stay funded to continue doing great work on legibility -- helping the whole world see more clearly.

+## The specific donee and amount

-### The unlikely world of drama fandom
+### About The Fangirl Verdict

 This brings me to [The Fangirl Verdict](https://thefangirlverdict.com/) and its sole author kfangurl;